-Public Employee Performance: Results.
-Pursuant to Government Code Section 54957
+Closed Session Under Government Code Section 54957.6

+Agency Designated Representatives: Board Member Mary Rosales and Vice Chair Raul Guerra.

-Title: District Administrator
+Unrepresented Employee: District Administrator

 G. REPORT OF FINAL ACTIONS TAKEN IN CLOSED SESSION

+NONE

 H. ADJOURNMENT

+Meeting was adjourned at 8:03pm

 Generally, agenda packets and other public documents are available for inspection by the public at the District Office located at 4545 E. Church Avenue, Fresno, CA. However, due to current COVID-19 emergency, the office is partially open.
 You may request meeting agendas by email, you can ask to be added to the mailing list by calling (559) 264-6867 or send your request by email to info@calwarecreation.org.
 The agenda packet is posted at www.calwarecreation.org.